twollnik/YETI/docs/user/config.rst

 ================

 The configuration arguments for a YETI run are stored in a `YAML file <https://en.wikipedia.org/wiki/YAML>`_.
-The configuration file (sometimes referred to as "config.yaml") contains all the configurations for a model run.
+The configuration file (sometimes referred to as "config file" or "config.yaml") contains all the configurations for a model run.

 What goes in the configuration file depends on the Strategy used for the run.
 You can find example configuration files for most strategies in the folder ``example/example_configs/``.